p0pr0ck5/lua-resty-influx/README.md

 * `measurement`: String denoting the measurement of the data point
 * `tags`: Integer-indexed table containing tables of key-value pairs denoting the tag elements.
 See the synopsis for examples.
-* `fiekds`: Integer-indexed table containing tables of key-value pairs denoting the field elements.
+* `fields`: Integer-indexed table containing tables of key-value pairs denoting the field elements.
 See the synopsis for examples.

 Note that currently the timestamp is automatically set with `ms` precision.